 Both buyers and sellers should have an experienced Florida real estate lawyer review an agreement of sale BEFORE they sign the agreement.
 Once the agreement is signed, it becomes much harder to negotiate any changes.
 In most cases, buyers will offer much less than the listing price.
 The listing price is mainly the starting point for negotiations.
 Buyers have two concerns when offering a purchase price.
-The first, is will the seller accept the price.
+The first is will the seller accepts the price.
 The second is what offers are being made by other buyers.
 All things being equal, such as the ability to obtain a mortgage, the seller will agree to sell to the highest bidder.

-According to South Florida Business Journal, the median price for the sale of a single-family home in Florida for 2017 is $242,000.
+According to the South Florida Business Journal, the median price for the sale of a single-family home in Florida for 2017 is $242,000.

 Standard real estate contract sales clauses